tinysheep007/GRE-Review/mathMistakes.md

 [number properties](#number-properties)

 ### Need to study more
+- for graph and chart question, break the question down and do it step by step
 - for QC, first try to make them equal and then find cases make them not equal
 - number 8 is the last QC so start from 9
 ![how many multiple is in between 2 num](./pic/multiple.JPG)